benduncan/go-gcp-storage/README.md

 # go-gcp-storage

-`gcsupload` an uber simple Go program to upload files to a GCP storage bucket with authentication.
+`gcpupload` an uber simple Go program to upload files to a GCP storage bucket with authentication.

 Why use this?
 You may have a micro-service or container running under Kubernetes, and you need a quick and easy way to upload database snapshots or backups to a GCP bucket with authentication.

-You want to avoid at all costs a dependency chain hell with a node app or python script, with their squillion dependencies and feature overkill - something simple, compiled, and does it's job without a fuss. `gcsupload` is for you, pal. 😁
+You want to avoid at all costs a dependency chain hell with a node app or python script, with their squillion dependencies and feature overkill - something simple, compiled, and does it's job without a fuss. `gcpupload` is for you, pal. 😁

 ## Usage

 ```
-Usage of build/gcsupload:
+Usage of build/gcpupload:
   -authfile string
     	GCP auth file (JSON format)
   -bucket string